-1 The implementation of local CRF is not subject to CCITT standardization.
+NOTE 1 - The implementation of local and transit CRF is not subject to ITU-T standardization.
 The CRF provides interconnection of ATM cells using routing information in the VPI and/or VCI.

-2 The procedures for establishing channel(s) for CEQ to CEQ signalling communication are for further study.
+NOTE 2 - The procedures for establishing channel(s) for CEQ to CEQ signalling communication are for further study.
 Optionally, the meta-signalling protocol can be used.